Ultima V: Warriors of Destiny: Reception

 By 1990, the game had sold over 100,000 copies in the United States.

 Computer Gaming World stated that "the game system and technology are strides ahead" of Ultima IV. 's The magazine's Scorpia described Ultima V as "well worth the wait", citing improved graphics and storyline.
 Minor criticisms were directed at flaws in the documentation and combat system.
-In 1993 she called the game "a worth follow-up ... not to be missed", although criticizing the Underworld as "a disappointment, being vast but essentially empty".
+In 1993 she called the game "a worthy follow-up ... not to be missed", although criticizing the Underworld as "a disappointment, being vast but essentially empty".
 Compute! called V "a tour de force in the realm of computer role-playing ... but it doesn't match the elegance of IV".
 The game was reviewed in 1988 in Dragon #137 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.

 Garriott claimed in 1994 that V was the high watermark of the Ultima series in terms of storytelling.
 In 1990 the game received the eighth-highest number of votes in a survey of Computer Gaming World readers' "All-Time Favorites".
 The game was ranked the 18th best game of all time by Amiga Power in 1991.